vstile/vstile/README.md

 Book a paid consultancy session with me.
 With over 20 years of experience in the industry, I offer a diverse range of engineering services within digital innovation.
 My expertise includes providing advice for startup launches, securing funding and grants for entrepreneurship, conducting Product Design audits for digital products, and specializing in User Experience Design for websites and mobile applications.
 Additionally, I offer services in business process reorganization, corporate security, patent development, and the design of molds for plastic materials.

 My qualifications include:
+* PhD in Big Data and Artificial Intelligence
 * Registered Engineer (Industrial Sector, ID No. 23605)
+* IEEE Senior Member (ID No. 97919001)
 * Innovation Manager (Unioncamere list, ID No. 755)
-* IEEE Senior Member (ID No. 97919001)
-* PhD Fellow in Big Data and Artificial Intelligence
 * Master of Science in Management Engineering with Honors (LM-31)
 * Bachelor of Science in Industrial Engineering (L-9)
 * Certified iOS Developer at Apple Developer Academy